MechanicalRock/mechanicalrock.github.io/_posts/2023-07-04-LLM-Transformers.markdown

 Hugging Face provides open-source tools including pre-trained models, datasets, and software libraries that make it easier to work with and deploy state-of-the-art NLP models.

 OpenAI on the other hand focuses on artificial intelligence (AI) and machine learning.
-They are known for their advancements in developing large-scale language models like GPT-x
+They are known for their advancements in developing large-scale language models like GPT.

 ---